 These transactional e-commerce emails generally have a high open rate.
 Research conducted by Experian shows that triggered emails could generate six times more revenues than general emails.

 You can use these trigger emails if you connect your website with your CRM and email client.
-Hubspot is a great solution as well.
+Inbuund marketing software like Hubspot is a great solution as well.
 Hotjar and Google Analytics also can help you analyze what happens on your website so you can detect possible malfunctions.

 E-commerce Order confirmation / Purchase receipt emails